boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 ### C programming is like defusing a bomb

 Many areas in software development have benefitted from improvements made to programming languages.
-Embedded systems are an exceptions to this.
+Embedded systems are an exception to this.
-C remains to be the de-facto standard for development, although there are many flaws that need to be mitigated by tight coding conventions and static analysis tools.
+C remains the de-facto standard for development, although there are many flaws that need to be mitigated by tight coding conventions and static analysis tools.

 Of course, there are several languages like Ada, C++, or Rust that have the potential to improve certain aspects of embedded development.
 Due to its backwards compatability with C and its maturity, C++ is often preferred and used in many embedded projects.